vikram7/draft-curriculum/iteration.md

 ### `.each`

 `.each` is a method that traverses an object (like an array or a hash) and does something (based on a block of code) to each object.
-That may sound a bit complicated at first, but let's take a look at a simple implementation of `.each`:
+That may sound a bit complicated at first, but let's take a look at a simple implementation of `.each` with an array.

+### Arrays

 ```ruby
 ["This", "sentence", "is", "words", "in", "order"].each do |word|